 ReHABITAT-Settlement: Sustainable rehabilitation and activation of a single-family housing estate in Mistelbach

-Within the framework of the exploratory study, the possibilities and feasibility of demonstration projects in the pilot area will be explored.
+The overarching goal of the exploratory study was to sound out the possibilities and feasibility of demonstration projects in the pilot area.

 Dipl.
 Ingin Julia Lindenthal, Austrian Institute of Ecology